bulib/dataWebsite/manage/dmptool.md

 The DMPTool is a guide to creating comprehensive data management plans (DMPs) that meet the requirements of dozens of funding agencies.
 The DMPTool can also serve as a place to save your DMP and work on it with collaborators.

 The DMPTool has over 50 partner institutions, including Boston University, and is a service of the University of California Digital Library.
+For more information about the DMPTool, check out the following video.

 <div class="responsive-video">
 <iframe src="https://player.vimeo.com/video/82408192" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
-<p><a href="https://vimeo.com/82408192">DMPTool2 Promotional Video</a> from <a href="https://vimeo.com/cdlib">California Digital Library</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+<p><a href="https://vimeo.com/82408192">DMPTool Promotional Video</a> from <a href="https://vimeo.com/cdlib">California Digital Library</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
 </div>

 ## Features

-The DMPTool is in continuous development.
-The most notable features are:
+The DMPTool is in continuous development but the most notable features are:

 ### Step-by-Step Process

 The DMPTool provides step-by-step directions to selecting and writing a data management plan.
 This is especially useful because the DMPTool so many funder templates and requirements already on file.
-This allows you to simply select the funder template, type, save, and follow along.
+This allows you to simply select the funder template, type, save, and walk through the template.
 At the end of the process you'll have your data management plan prepared!

 <img src="{{ site.baseurl }}/assets/images/guides/dmptool-step-by-step.jpeg" class="img-responsive" alt="DMPTool Step by Step"/>